 It's a very common practice for some plant hire companies to put their foot down around the minimum terms they will hire a mini excavator on - and because of that, some only quote mini digger hire rates on a daily rate basis.
-Moreover, even if they do make representations on their website that they will hire on a ‘daily basis’ - you’ll call them to enquire and they’ll often knock you back if your term is too short, because they would prefer to keep the mini excavator unutilised in the hope a longer term will come along.
-So you can end up calling a bunch of people and getting nowhere (if you need help getting rates from suppliers for mini excavators - click here and we can help).
-If you are looking for a mini excavator to hire for a short-term, then your best bet is one of the larger dry or wet hire companies who have the systems and processes in place to be able to handle these shorter terms.
+Moreover, even if they do make representations on their website that they will hire on a ‘daily basis’ - you’ll call them to enquire and they’ll often knock you back if your term is too short, because they would prefer to keep the mini excavator not in use in the hope a longer term will come along.
+So you can end up calling a bunch of people and getting nowhere (if you need help getting rates from suppliers for mini excavators, use the iSeekplant get a quote tool).
+If you are looking for a mini excavator to hire short-term, then your best bet is using one of the larger and more established companies who have the systems and processes in place to handle short-term contracts.
 That said, if an owner-operator needs the work bad enough, then he’ll usually agree to take on your smaller job.

 Mini Digger & Excavator Hire Rates - Standard Extra Fees and Charges

 You can expect some additional charges when hiring a mini excavator - so you can’t just simply multiply the time required by the hourly rate of the hire.
 You can sometimes be stung for a range of additional expenses - before you pick up the machine, and after you’ve returned it.
 Here are some usual contract stipulations:

 - 10% fuel surcharge (10% added to the agreed hourly rate) if you are hiring on dry hire basis or wet hire in some cases where fuel isn’t included in the wet hire hourly rate